How to Disable WebRTC in Your Browser

 How to Test for WebRTC Leaks

-For visual learners, watch this video:
+For visual learners, we covered the process in this video:

 How to Disable WebRTC in Any Browser